 - Motivational Interviewing (MI)

 - Motivation Enhancement Therapy (MET)

 - Family Therapy

-Rehab can be acquired either through a private service or a public service.
+Rehab can be acquired either through a private rehab or a public clinic.

-Each option for addiction treatment comes with its own set of advantages and disadvantages, and it is up to you to sift through to find the route that works best for you.
+Each alcohol and drug addiction treatment service comes with its own set of advantages and disadvantages, and it is up to you to sift through to find the route that works best for you.

 To help in this important decision, we’ve laid out some of the main benefits and downfalls of each option.

 The benefits of private rehab treatment include: